 On the other side of the mood spectrum is depression which is usually marked by listlessness and hopelessness.
 Severe depression can lead to inability to function, difficulty eating and sleeping, and thoughts of suicide.

 The onset of bipolar disorder occurs most frequently in young adulthood.

 Because bipolar disorder is a biological illness, stabilizing medications are essential for treatment.
 And as is often the case with such illnesses, psychoanalysis can’t offer a cure.
-But once a patient is stabilized, psychoanalysis can help a sufferer come to terms with the illness itself as well as the difficulties the illness has caused in his or her life and, as with any other analysis, to work with the person’s ambitions, goals, relationship and work difficulties and conflicts.
+But once a patient is stabilized, psychoanalysis can help a sufferer come to terms with the illness itself as well as the difficulties the illness has caused in his or her life and, as with any other analysis, to work with the person’s ambitions, goals, relationship and work difficulties.